JustAnyones/Pidroid/README.md

 After building the docker image, we need to make sure we have a the configuration environment file set up.
 You can read how to do so [here](#configuration).

 Pidroid uses a Postgres database to store its information.
 You can read about setting it up [here](#database).
+By default, running in the docker container will also run the Pidroid postgres database.

 After making sure our configuration is complete, we just need to run the bot in a docker container with the following command: